 A little about myself first.
 I’m a product of the 1970s (the Dutch 70s to be exact).
 I learned my first English in the 80’s watching The Greatest American Hero.
-Battlestar Galactica (2004-2009) totally blew me away but I can’t bring myself to watch it again.
-I love the Star Trek franchise but not so much the original series.
 I used to be a software architect and I recently built my own CNC machine.
 I think I might be a geek but I never felt like one.

 Oh, and in my twenties I met this girl in Paris, came to her country, married her, had a very successful career in the Business Rules Management Systems space, hatched a plan become wealthy and did just that.

-Today I’m 45, a millionaire and sort of in retirement.
+Today I’m 47, a millionaire and 3 years in retirement.
 I created a plan, adapted my life accordingly, executed that plan and completed it in 2013.

 This blog and maybe my book may get you there a little faster.
 What I write about is all personal experience.
 When I write about how to save on your cable it’s because we saved $700 on our cable bill (not because I heard about it on Penny Hoarder).
 While executing our plan we managed to save over $20,000 annually and today I’m still finding ways to save more.
 That is what I try to write about.